mohelhelb/pyblog/README.md

 ## Web Application

 ### Description
-This project is a simple blog-based web application built with Flask (Python web framework), JavaScript, CSS, and HTML.
-Some of the features of the application are the following:
+This web application is a simple blogging platform that enables Python developers to share insights and knowledge.
+Some of the features of this application are the following:

 - Mobile-first design.
 - Create/Delete user accounts.